Skip to Main Content

 HSC Instructional Building B - Room 115, 500 S Preston, Louisville, KY 40202,

 - This adult developmental medicine course (second annual) will present a multidisciplinary approach needed for the care and treatment of adult patients with intellectual and developmental disabilities (IDD) in order to educate and inform health care providers, patients and their caregivers about best current practices and future treatment directions for patients with IDD.
-Several disciplines will be represented including Occupational therapy, Speech Therapy, Physical Therapy, Neurology, Internal Medicine, Dentistry, Social Work and Advocacy.
-Concurrent breakout sessions will occur in Medicine, Dentistry, Social Work/Case Management, Psychiatry/Behavioral Management, and Therapy Services, which will stimulate insightful physician/dentist and patient discussions in a collaborative environment and improve the regional standard of care.
+Several disciplines will be represented including Occupational Therapy, Speech Therapy, Physical Therapy, Neurology, Internal Medicine, Dentistry, Social Work and Advocacy.
+Concurrent breakout sessions will occur in Medicine, Dentistry, Social Work/Case Management, Psychiatry/Behavioral Management, and Therapy Services, which will stimulate insightful healthcare provider and patient discussions in a collaborative environment and improve the standard of care.

 - Winter Skin Seminar 2017 - January 27-31, 2017

 Jan 31, 2017 09:15 AM—

 Canyons Grand Summit Hotel, 4000 Canyons Resort Blvd, Park City UT ,

 - This symposium features a comprehensive educational program discussing the most up to date topics in general and medical dermatology, dermatologic surgery, pediatric dermatology, cosmetic dermatology, and dermatopathology.
 Internationally recognized faculty will provide both scientific and practical sessions in a collegial and casual atmosphere where questions and interactive discussion are encouraged.

 - 41st Hawaii Dermatology Seminar - January 29-February 3, 2017